 Formulation of BCP

-We are also promoting the formulation of a Business Continuity Plan (BCP) in preparation for the occurrence of a massive disaster or such.
-Based on BCP, we periodically conduct training sessions and review the plan itself.
-Furthermore, we are promoting the formulation of a BCP for companies carrying out the operation or management of office buildings, retail properties, hotels and rental housing (Group companies).
+We are also promoting the formulation of a Business Continuity Plan (BCP) to prevent suspension of operations when a massive disaster or such occurs.
+After drawing up specific plans in each major department, we worked on the formulation of a company-wide executive plan and completed the first edition in June 2009.
+In tandem with such measures, we are promoting the formulation of a BCP for companies carrying out the operation or management of buildings, retail properties, hotels and rental housing (Group companies).

 Measures against New Strain Influenza